 Pension benefits under our pension plans are subject to limits imposed by the Income Tax Act (Canada).
-Benefits that are higher than these limits are paid to Nancy C. Southern as a supplemental pension.
+Benefits that are higher than these limits are paid to Nancy C. Southern and Wayne K. Stensby as a supplemental pension.
 This supplemental pension is provided by Canadian Utilities and benefits are not pre-funded; it is also inclusive of the benefit under the Canadian Utilities plan.
-Benefits are paid on the same terms as the plan, with the same survivor benefits and top-up for inflation.
+Wayne K. Stensby's supplemental pension is the amount exceeding these limits had he remained active in the DB provision, with the same survivor benefits and top-up for inflation.